JetBrains/teamcity-documentation/topics/teamcity-cloud-documentation.md

 ## Differences between TeamCity Cloud and On-premises

-We plan to provide equal CI/CD experience to users of our Cloud and On-premises versions.
-However, the Cloud version is an automatically configured server and thus does not provide the same server settings as our On-premises solution.
+We plan to provide equal CI/CD experience to users of our Cloud and On-Premises versions.
+However, the Cloud version is an automatically configured server and thus does not provide the same server settings as our On-Premises solution.

 Comparing to On-premises, TeamCity Cloud Beta offers the following new features:
 * For better security, you can generate authentication tokens for build agents in advance.